How to organize important documents in a binder AND what important paperwork, documents and info you NEED in your In Case of Emergency binder.

 10 – Make an Important Documents Binder –

-Print this In Case Of Death Binder Template to make organizing and planning MUCH easier.
+Print these Important Documents Binder pages to make organizing and planning MUCH easier.

 The workbook planner will help you organize all your important documents, vital information, emergency directives, banks and account numbers, all investment institutions with account numbers, lists of credit cards, utility accounts, etc.